 Coronavirus information for Blesma Members

 The outbreak of Coronavirus/COVID-19 in the UK, and globally is deeply concerning.
-As the pandemic develops Blesma is taking daily account of the situation and the governmental measures relating to it.
+As the pandemic continues Blesma is taking daily account of the situation and the governmental measures relating to it.
 Our absolute first concern is to the health and wellbeing of our Members and staff and we are continually reviewing how we deliver our services to ensure this is the case.

 INFORMATION FOR OUR MEMBERS

 Please know that Blesma will continue to support its Members in all the ways it can.
 Ours is an Association founded on a strong sense of community, and this community is more important now than ever.

 In summary, Blesma has continued to support its Members and, where the current pandemic has cut across our usual ways of working, we have adapted and innovated, and utilised the goodwill of our community to make sure all are safe.